LedgerHQ/device-sdk-ts/README.md

 ### Repository

-The Device Management Kit is structured as a monorepository whose prupose is to centralise all the TypeScript code related to the SDK in one place.
+The Device Management Kit is structured as a monorepository whose prupose is to centralise all the TypeScript code related to the Device Management Kit in one place.

 This project uses [turbo monorepo](https://turbo.build/repo/docs) to build and release different packages on NPM registry and a sample demo application on Vercel.